-We consent to the use in this Registration Statement No. 333-260334 on Form S-1 of our report dated July 6, 2021, relating to the financial statements of BrightSpring Health Services, Inc. and subsidiaries, formerly known as PharMerica Corporation, for the year ended December 31, 2018.
+We consent to the use in this Registration Statement on Form S-1 of our report dated July 6, 2021, relating to the financial statements of BrightSpring Health Services, Inc. and subsidiaries, formerly known as PharMerica Corporation.
 We also consent to the reference to us under the heading "Experts" in such Registration Statement.